 4. Clanker Cloud's Local-First Model: How It Actually Works

 Clanker Cloud is a desktop app for macOS, Windows, and Linux.
-It reads credentials from the same locations your existing tools already use: ~/.aws/credentials (or environment variables), ~/.kube/config, GCP application default credentials via the cloud SDK, and other standard credential chains.
-There is no credential import step, no "connect your cloud account" OAuth flow, and no credential storage in Clanker's infrastructure.
+In the normal desktop provider workflow, it reads credentials from the same locations your existing tools already use: ~/.aws/credentials (or environment variables), ~/.kube/config, GCP application default credentials via the cloud SDK, and other standard credential chains.
+There is no credential import step for that workflow, and raw cloud credentials are not stored in Clanker's infrastructure.

-When you ask "show me all EC2 instances in us-east-1," the request goes: your machine → AWS API.
-Clanker Cloud makes the API call from your machine using your local credentials.
-The response comes back to your machine.
-Nothing is proxied through Clanker's servers.
+When you ask "show me all EC2 instances in us-east-1," the cloud-provider request goes: your machine → AWS API.
+Clanker Cloud makes that API call from your machine using your local credentials, and the response returns to your machine.
+The AWS credential and provider API call are not proxied through Clanker's servers.
+If a model is asked to analyze selected results, the subsequent route depends on whether you configured local Ollama, direct desktop BYOK, or Standard hosted inference.

 This is the same trust model as running aws ec2 describe-instances in your terminal.
 The difference is that Clanker Cloud parses the output, correlates it with other data sources (costs, logs, related resources), and surfaces a structured answer in plain English.